Will Donald Trump Make It To Inauguration Day 2017? Impeachment Scramble May Go Up In Smoke

 If it does turn out that the latest report about Trump and Putin collaborating is false, it could easily clear the path for Trump well past Inauguration Day.
 As Glenn Greenwald wrote in The Intercept on Wednesday morning, “When it comes time to expose actual Trump corruption and criminality, who is going to believe the people and institutions who have demonstrated they are willing to endorse any assertions no matter how factually baseless, who deploy any journalistic tactic no matter how unreliable and removed from basic means of ensuring accuracy?”

 While these skeptical perspectives are important, it’s also possible that the report does contain provable information that Donald has colluded with Russia.
-If such hard evidence does emerge, Trump could easily beimpeached for treason under Article II of the United States Constitution.
+If such hard evidence does emerge, Trump could easily be impeached for treason under Article II of the United States Constitution.
 If even the GOP is convinced, he could lose the presidency before Inauguration Day 2017, NSA legal counsel Susan Hennessey told Forbes.

 “If there was any evidence that the Trump campaign actively colluded with Russia and committed crimes, that would be the most shocking political scandal in American history.
 It would be a betrayal not only of the American people, but of basic democratic values.
 If sufficient evidence emerges that the FBI has substantiated the allegations or is preparing criminal indictments, then even hardline Republicans in Congress will likely call for Governor Pence to take the oath of office.”